UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 - Create a new case using the `create_newcase` command from the relevant model folder.
 If you've not ported the model yourself you will need to be granted the correct permissions to use this
 (currently working versions are either ported by Wuhu Feng or CEMAC.
 This document is correct for Wuhu's ported version).
-Note you will also need permissions to the input data folder, and if using WACCM-X compsets, you will need access to the ESMF libraries.
+Note you will also need permissions to the input data folder and the ESMF libraries.

     ```/home/home01/earfw/release_cesm2_1_3/cime/scripts/create_newcase --case /nobackup/$USER/cesm2/cases/[descriptive caes name e.g. modelversion_compset_resolution] --compset [compset_name] --res [resolution_name] --machine arc4```